tmroyce/r-labs/wrangling/01-01-importing-data.md

 ### 13. Saving and Loading R Objects

-Save and load processed R data objects for future use without re-running time-consuming operations.
+Save and load processed R data objects for future use.

 `save()` and `load()`

 - `save()`: Saves one or more R objects to a .rda file, preserving the object names.
-It creates a binary file representing the R objects.
-  RData is deprecated in favor of rda.
 - `load()`: Loads objects saved with `save()`.
 The objects are restored in your R environment with their original names.